LLM360/Analysis360/README.md

 **Welcome to Analysis360!**
 <br/>

-This repo contains all of the code that we used for model evaluation and analysis.
-It serves as the single source of truth for all evaluation metrics and provides in-depth analysis from many different angles.
+This repo contains all of the code that we used for model evaluation.
+And we are in the progress of developing and adding LLM360 analysis.

+This readme serves as the pointers to evaluation metrics plotted on our W&B page.
 Feel free to click on the links above to have a quick glance around the LLM360 project and experiments' data.

 ## Our Approach